 1

 This Policy is not intended to impede or inhibit free speech.

+This is a fine statement, but frankly if you are not going to explain how one finds the boundaries of free speech, it is a throw-away line.
+You need to elaborate here on exactly what the purpose of the policy is, as a way to balance the values of free speech and acceptable conduct.

 •Repeated requests for dates, or unwanted communications of a romantic nature, after the individual receiving them indicates that she or he does not wish to receive them.